tensquare2443/cryp/README.md

-**Cryptocurrency Charts App**
+# Cryptocurrency Charts

-View and interact with cryptocurrency data.
-1000+ cryptocurrencies are included.
-Hosted live on Surge: http://endurable-cushion.surge.sh
+**View the app here**: https://cryptocurr-80.surge.sh/

-Built with: React, Redux, ChartJS, Bootstrap 4, Jest
+Built with: React, Redux, ChartJS, Bootstrap 4

-Also uses: coincap.io API.
+This is built in React & Redux.
+Go to the app and click on a cryptocurrency to view its historical & current price.
+Customize the graph and change the time period using the options on the nav bar.